 Because we need our phones to communicate with everyone from friends and family to work colleagues, it can be extremely difficult to wean ourselves off this damaging habit.
 Unlike alcohol or drugs, we actually need our smartphones in today’s society.
 The question becomes: How can we change our habits when we carry our drug – our digital drug – everywhere we go?
 The solution is to develop positive habits so our smartphones work with us, rather than against us, in creating a healthy lifestyle.

 When we are lonely or depressed, smartphones can be useful.
 We can connect with others through text messages, phone calls, and videos.
 With the use of apps like FaceTime, it can feel as though we are in the same room as someone miles away.
 We can check in on neighbors, loved ones, and reconnect with friends from years ago.
 Those conversations can make us feel loved, needed, and supported.

-The key when we are feeling stressed or depressed is to reassess why we use technology in the first place.
+So while our phone may be contributing to our depressive symptoms, they also have the power to alleviate them.
+The key when we are feeling stressed or depressed is to consider why we use technology in the first place.
 Ask yourself how your smartphone use helps you care for yourself and accomplish your goals.
 Then ask yourself how it detracts from your life ambitions and well-being.

 The answers to those questions can lead to healthier ways of coping.
 Rather than mindlessly scrolling through news or social media, choose to feel grounded and in control by using apps that contribute to your sense of wellbeing, such as various exercise apps, meditation apps, and breathing apps.